House of Bourbon: French Revolution

 Louis XVI had become the Dauphin of France upon the death of his father Louis, the son of Louis XV, in 1765.
 He married Marie Antoinette of Austria, a daughter of Holy Roman Empress Maria Theresa, in 1770.
 Louis intervened in the American Revolution against Britain in 1778, but he is most remembered for his role in the French Revolution.
 France was in financial turmoil and Louis was forced to convene the Estates-General on 5 May 1789.

 They formed the National Assembly and forced Louis to accept a constitution that limited his powers on 14 July 1789.
 He tried to flee France in June 1791, but was captured.
 The French monarchy was abolished on 21 September 1792 and a republic was proclaimed.
 The chain of Bourbon monarchs begun in 1589 was broken.
 Louis XVI was executed on 21 January 1793.

 Marie Antoinette and her son, Louis, were held as prisoners.
 Many French royalists proclaimed him Louis XVII, but he never reigned.
 She was executed on 16 October 1793.
 He died of tuberculosis on 8 June 1795 at the age of ten while in captivity.

 The French Revolutionary Wars and Napoleonic Wars spread nationalism and anti-absolutism throughout Europe, and the other Bourbon monarchs were threatened.
-Ferdinand IV was forced to flee from Naples in 1806 when Napoleon Bonaparte deposed him and installed his brother, Joseph, as king.
+Ferdinand IV was forced to flee from Naples in 1806 when Emperor Napoleon deposed him and installed his brother, Joseph, as king.
 Ferdinand continued to rule from Sicily until 1815.

 Napoleon conquered Parma in 1800 and compensated the Bourbon duke with Etruria, a new kingdom he created from the Grand Duchy of Tuscany.
 It was short-lived, counting only two monarchs, Louis and Louis II, as Napoleon annexed Etruria in 1807.

 King Charles IV of Spain had been an ally of France.
 He succeeded his father, Charles III, in 1788.
 At first he declared war on France on 7 March 1793, but he made peace on 22 June 1795.
 This peace became an alliance on 19 August 1796.
 His chief minister, Manuel de Godoy convinced Charles that his son, Ferdinand, was plotting to overthrow him.
 Napoleon exploited the situation and invaded Spain in March 1808.
 This led to an uprising that forced Charles to abdicate on 19 March 1808 in favor of his son, who became Ferdinand VII.
 Napoleon forced Ferdinand to return the crown to Charles on 30 April and then convinced Charles to relinquish it to him on 10 May 1808.
 In turn, he gave it to his brother, Joseph, king of Naples on 6 June 1808.
 Joseph abandoned Naples to Joachim Murat, the husband of Napoleon's sister.
 This was very unpopular in Spain and resulted in the Peninsular War, a struggle that would contribute to the downfall of Napoleon.